alex-snezhko/SudohLang/documentation.md

 append(list, "hi")  // list = [9, 2, 3, 4, 5, 6, 7, "hi"]
 ```

-### Map
+### Object
-Maps in Sudoh are data structures which contain key-value element pairs.
-Looking up a key in a map will return the key's associated
+Objects in Sudoh are associative data structures which map string 'fields' to values.
+Looking up a field in an object will return the
-value.
-Values may be accessed or inserted into a map using bracket notation, and removed with the `remove` function.
-A map may not
+field's associated value.
+Values may be accessed or inserted into an object using bracket notation, and removed with the `remove`
-contain a key of `null`.
-The number of elements in a map may be found using the `length` function
+function.
+The number of elements in an object may be found using the `length` function
 ```
-empty <- {}            // declare an empty map
+empty <- {}            // declare an empty object
 length(empty)          // 0

-// declare a map with 2 elements: the first having key "hello" with value 'null'
+// declare an object with 2 fields: "hello" = 'null', "42" = "world"
-// and the second having key '42' and value "world" map <- { "hello" <- null, 42 <- "world" }
+object <- { "hello" <- null, "42" <- "world" }

-length(map)            // 2
+length(object)            // 2
-map["third"] <- 2      // "hello": null, 42: "world", "third": 2
+object["third"] <- 2      // "hello": null, "42": "world", "third": 2
-map["hello"] <- "hi"   // "hello": "hi", 42: "world", "third": 2
+object["hello"] <- "hi"   // "hello": "hi", "42": "world", "third": 2
-remove(map, "hello")   // 42: "world", "third": 2
+remove(object, "hello")   // "42": "world", "third": 2
-hello <- map["hello"]  // invalid; value with key "hello" in 'map' does not exist
+hello <- object["hello"]  // invalid; field "hello" in 'object' does not exist
 ```

 ### Null